Automation

 3. Use bundle ID: --app com.google.Chrome

-4. Use PID directly: Find with list apps, then use --pid
+4. Use PID directly: Find it with peekaboo app list --include-hidden --include-background, then use --pid

 #PID Issues